Check systemd-unit

 --severity {warn,crit}

---substate {abandoned,activating,activating-done,active,auto-restart,cleaning,condition,deactivating,deactivating-sigkill,deactivating-sigterm,dead,elapsed,exited,failed,final-sigkill,final-sigterm,final-watchdog,listening,mounted,mounting,mounting-done,None,plugged,reload,remounting,remounting-sigkill,remounting-sigterm,running,start,start-chown,start-post,start-pre,stop,stop-post,stop-pre,stop-pre-sigkill,stop-pre-sigterm,stop-sigkill,stop-sigterm,stop-watchdog,tentative,unmounting,unmounting-sigkill,unmounting-sigterm,waiting}
+--substate {None,abandoned,activating,activating-done,active,auto-restart,cleaning,condition,deactivating,deactivating-sigkill,deactivating-sigterm,dead,elapsed,exited,failed,final-sigkill,final-sigterm,final-watchdog,listening,mounted,mounting,mounting-done,plugged,reload,remounting,remounting-sigkill,remounting-sigterm,running,start,start-chown,start-post,start-pre,stop,stop-post,stop-pre,stop-pre-sigkill,stop-pre-sigterm,stop-sigkill,stop-sigterm,stop-watchdog,tentative,unmounting,unmounting-sigkill,unmounting-sigterm,waiting}

-substate will not be checked.
+unit's substate will not be checked.

---unitfilestate {bad,disabled,empty,enabled,enabled-runtime,generated,indirect,linked,linked-runtime,masked,masked-runtime,None,static,transient}
+--unitfilestate {None,bad,disabled,empty,enabled,enabled-runtime,generated,indirect,linked,linked-runtime,masked,masked-runtime,static,transient}

 Expected systemd UnitFileState.
-If ommited or set to
+If set to "empty",

-"None", the unit's unit-file state will not be
+set to "None", the unit's unit-file state will not be

 Usage Examples

-- Does the service exist? (and nothing more!)
+Does the service exist (and nothing more)?

 ./systemd-unit --unit=firewalld.service

-- Is the service running?
+Is the service running?

 ./systemd-unit --substate=running --unit=firewalld.service

-- Is the service disabled?
+Is the service disabled?

 ./systemd-unit --unitfilestate=disabled --unit=firewalld.service

-- Is the service stopped and disabled?
+Is the service stopped and disabled?

 ./systemd-unit --activestate=inactive --substate=dead --unitfilestate=disabled --unit=firewalld.service

-- Is the service exited?
+Is the service exited?

 ./systemd-unit --substate=exited --unit=firewalld.service

-- Is this service with instance name „server“ running?
+Is this service with instance name „server“ running?

 ./systemd-unit --substate=running --unit=openvpn-server@server.service

-- Is this service absent/uninstalled?
+Is this service absent/uninstalled?

 ./systemd-unit --loadstate=not-found --unit=firewalld.service

-- Is this path mounted?
-(Output shown below)
+Is this path mounted?

 ./systemd-unit --substate=mounted --unit=mnt-smb.mount

-- Is this device plugged in?
+Is this device plugged in?

 ./systemd-unit --substate=plugged --unit=sys-devices-virtual-net-tun0.device